-The CPW Director's Innovation Fund allows CPW staff to apply for funding for unique, one-time projects and programs that would not otherwise be funded through the annual investment proposal or other funding channels within the agency.
-This program started in December 2016 and has helped to identify several creative ideas that continue to provide benefit or have been adopted more widely.
-This request represents the state parks purpose portion of the total requested grant.
+The CPW Director's Innovation Fund allows CPW staff to apply for funding for unique, one-time projects and programs.
+This request represents the wildlife purpose portion of the total requested grant.

 Activities will vary depending on the projects selected for awards by the CPW Director and the selection committee.